As the town nearest to the "mainland", Bourne MA has the honor of welcoming thousands of visitors each year to Cape Cod.

 The ones I'm familiar with (by "word of mouth") are not exactly the caliber of lodging where I'd want to stay.
 So I sure as heck won't recommend that you do! ;-)

-If you'd like to check the Bourne hotel and motel offerings out for yourself, here you go.
+If you'd like to peruse the Bourne hotel and motel offerings for yourself, here you go.

 Okay, now we're getting to the good stuff!

-There's a nice selection of vacation rental properties to choose from in the villages of Bourne.
-Whether you're looking for a comfy and affordable cottage in a family friendly neighborhood, like this ...
+There's a nice selection of vacation rental properties to choose from in the various villages of Bourne.
+Whether you're looking for a charming and affordable, newly renovated cottage like this ...

-... or you have your entire extended family coming with you, and you need a home with lots of room and plenty of amenities, like this ...
+... or your entire extended family is coming with you, and you need a home with lots of room and plenty of amenities, like this ...

 ... you won't be disappointed with the vacation rental options in the town of Bourne, I'm sure!

-For those of you who love camping, Bourne has you covered, too!
+Do you love camping?
+Bourne has you covered for that, too!